 - the many CDA members who have contacted legislators in support of this issue.

 Read the final version of the bill.
-We’ll update this webpage once additional details are available so please check back!

 If you donated to the Colorado Dental Political Action Committee (CODPAC), you had a direct impact on this bill passing.
 Thank you for your support!